fajieyuan/SIGIR2020_peterrec/README.md

 ```

 ## Hiring:
 If you want to work with Dr. Yuan Fajie https://fajieyuan.github.io/, Please contact him by email yuanfajie@westlake.edu.cn.
 His lab is now recruiting visiting students, interns, research assistants, posdocs, and research scientists.
-You can also contact him if you want to apply the Phd degree at Westlake University.
+You can also contact him if you want to apply the Phd degree of Westlake University.
+He is open to various collaborations.